The Boucher Institute is accepting resumes on an ongoing basis for consideration as teaching opportunities arise.

 Instructional roles involve planning and delivering the naturopathic educational curriculum in accordance with the Boucher Institute student learning outcomes.
 Faculty members will model professional behaviour and provide informal feedback and formal evaluation to the student and appropriate administration in a timely manner.

 Faculty members are committed to continuous student learning and demonstrate passion and skill in effective teaching/learning facilitation.
 They are committed to on-going assessment and evaluation of their teaching and are competent in working with diverse student populations.
-The faculty member demonstrates commitment to the vision, mission and values of the Institute and to their continued personal growth and professional development.
+The faculty member demonstrates a commitment to the vision, mission, and values of the Institute and to their continued personal growth and professional development.
 Finally, they demonstrate and promote high ethical standards and academic honesty.

-In addition the ideal candidate will be:
+In addition, the ideal candidate will be: